-In 1986, First American Bankshares, Inc. began a merger with Virginia Bankshares, Inc. (VBI) (defendant).
-First American obtained a valuation of VBI’s’ stock from an independent investment banking firm.
-The firm then reported that VBI’s stock was worth $42 per share, based on unverified information provided by VBI.
-VBI’s board then offered to purchase the remaining shares of the company from its investors for $42 per share, stating that this was a premium for the stock.
-VBI’s investors (Sandberg) (plaintiff) then brought suit, alleging that the shares were worth significantly more than $42 per share.
+First American Bankshares, Inc., a bank holding company, began a merger between the First American Bank of Virginia and Virginia Bankshares, Inc. (VBI) (defendant).
+VBI owned 85 percent of the First American Bank of Virginia’s stock, and minority shareholders owned the remaining 15 percent.
+First American obtained a valuation of the minority shareholder’s stock from an independent investment banking firm.
+The firm reported that the stock was worth $42 per share, based on unverified information provided by VBI.
+VBI’s board then offered to purchase the remaining 15 percent of shares from its minority shareholders for $42 per share, stating that this was a premium for the stock.
+VBI disclosed this information in a proxy statement to its minority shareholders and recommended approving the merger.
+The minority shareholders’ votes were not required by law or corporate bylaw.
+VBI’s minority shareholders, including Sandberg (plaintiff), brought suit alleging that the stock was worth significantly more than $42 per share.
 The district court ruled in favor of Sandberg and VBI appealed.
 The Court of Appeals affirmed in part, vacated in part, and remanded.
-Virginia Bankshares then petitioned for certiorari to the United States Supreme Court.
+VBI petitioned for certiorari to the United States Supreme Court.